 As Sara explains, “I listened to one of Bryony’s webinars – the 4 Steps to Sustainable Sales and it really fired me up.
 I felt very passionate afterwards and emailed the MD with a list of all the ways I felt it would be useful for the business – emotional connection being one and poor onboarding being the next key leak.
 12 months later, everything I’ve learned I’ve put into practice.”

-Sara, and Face for Business, were one of the first intake on the new format Masterplan programme in January 2016, guided through the process by Watertight Marketing Accredited Consultant, Jane Cuthbertson.
+Sara, and Face for Business, started the process in January 2016, guided through by Watertight Marketing Certified Practitioner, Jane Cuthbertson.

 So what actions did they take?

-The Masterplan course is based on the multi-award winning Watertight Marketing methodology which looks at marketing from the bottom up.
+The Chapter Companion courses are based on the multi-award winning Watertight Marketing methodology which looks at marketing from the bottom up.
 For someone like Sara who was finding her feet in marketing, the analogy of the bucket (the things you do to retain your existing customers) quickly made sense.